kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 Ago07 2022
 - PTT input corrected.
 Now it uses the falling or rising to turn off and on the PTT.
-- The change to correct the encoder step for me make it wrong to others.
-Including options for encoder at hmi.cpp:
+- Including options for encoder at hmi.cpp:  ENCODER_TYPE  ENCODER_DIRECTION
-  ENCODER_TYPE
-  ENCODER_DIRECTION

 ![Encoder type](Encoder_selection.png)